 Poetry for the Difficult Moments

 It can be easy to bottle our pain inside.
 Facing our sadness and our uncertainty can be incredibly difficult.
 Through writing, I have been able to release the pain.
 I can put into words exactly what I’m feeling.
 My emotions flow from my soul through the pen and onto the paper.
-Sometimes, the words are beautiful.
-Other times, the words are a jumbled mess.
-Either way, poetry, and words serve a purpose.
+Sometimes, the words are beautiful; other times, they are a jumbled mess.
+Either way, they serve a purpose.

 This is one of the first poems I wrote about my birth son.
 I was fourteen and newly pregnant.
 I was not on board with the adoption decision.
 I didn’t know anything about the adoption process.
 All I knew is that I was sad, and I was afraid.
 This poem showcases the doubts and the pain that a parent may feel when he or she isn’t fully committed to the adoption decision yet.